hannah-be/the-fourth-R/README.md

 ### Build
 #### Rails application code
-- Use postgresql database in development. rails new TheFourthR -T --database=postgresql
 - Use an API (eg. Omniauth, Geocoding, Maps, other..).
 - Use appropriate gems.
 - Use environmental variables to protect API keys etc. (dotenv)
 - Implement a payment system for your product. (e.g. Stripe)
 - Your app must send transactional emails (eg. using Mailgun).